-Among various studies of quantum entanglement, we found disentanglement has a strong correlation with entanglement structure.
-Disentanglement is a process in which an initial entangled state of a composite system is transformed into a separable state without affecting the reduced density matrices of the subsystems.
-However, a universal disentangling machine does not exist~\cite{PhysRevA.59.3320,PhysRevA.60.4341,PhysRevLett.83.1451}.
-Nevertheless, reducing the constraint that the reduced density matrices of subsystems are perfectly unaffected, local operations can realize approximate disentanglement~\cite{PhysRevA.61.052301,PhysRevA.61.032108,Yu2004}.
-The central idea of disentanglement is to decouple the correlations among the subsystems.
-Thus, it is natural to investigate whether a local unitary transformation realized by a quantum circuit can destroy the local entanglement within a quantum state.
-Further, we want to investigate the relationship between the entanglement structure and the circuit structure, especially for the states in the same phase.
+In our examination of quantum entanglement, we discovered a strong correlation between disentanglement and entanglement structure.
+Disentanglement is a process that transforms an initially entangled state of a composite system into a separable state.
+However, a universal disentangling machine is non-existent~\cite{PhysRevA.59.3320,PhysRevA.60.4341,PhysRevLett.83.1451}.
+Despite this, by relaxing the constraint that the reduced density matrices of subsystems remain perfectly unaffected, local operations can achieve approximate disentanglement~\cite{PhysRevA.61.052301,PhysRevA.61.032108,Yu2004}.
+Disentanglement's central concept is to decouple quantum correlations among subsystems.
+Consequently, we aim to investigate whether a quantum circuit-implemented unitary transformation can eradicate local entanglement within a quantum state.
+Moreover, we seek to explore the relationship between entanglement structure and circuit structure, particularly for states within the same phase.

-One of the main objects in the variational quantum algorithm framework is the construction of the unitary transformation.
-The variational quantum circuit is a powerful tool to approximate a known or unknown unitary evolution, and relevant hybrid quantum-classical algorithms have been demonstrated experimentally on noisy intermediate-scale quantum (NISQ) devices~\cite{peruzzo2014,preskill2018quantum, cerezo2020variational2, bharti2021noisy}.
-Generally, we can encode any optimization problem, e.g., MaxCut, to a specific Hamiltonian with the ground state being the solution~\cite{farhi2014quantum}, then optimize a parameterized quantum circuit to find the ground state and ground energy.
-Variational quantum algorithms have been designed for a wide range of problems, such as quantum chemistry~\cite{McClean2014,Kandala2017,PhysRevA.98.022322}, quantum data compression~\cite{romero2017quantum, bondarenko2020quantum, cao2021noise}, quantum fidelity estimation~\cite{cerezo2020variationalf, chen2020variational}, state diagonalization~\cite{larose2019variational, cerezo2020variational}, Hamiltonian diagonalization~\cite{commeau2020variational}.

-The variational quantum algorithm usually rely on a fixed circuit structure, which may not be suited for the disentanglement tsak.
-The main challenge of designing a desired disentangling circuit is to discover suitable sequences of unitary gates; the size of the search space and the lack of simple strategies in many situations make this a challenging problem.
-Reinforcement learning (RL) is an area of machine learning concerned with finding optimal strategies for complex decision-making problems~\cite{sutton}.
-RL has recently been employed in broad applications, such as video games~\cite{atari,alphastar}, board games~\cite{alphago,alphagozero,alphazero}, and neural architecture search~\cite{DBLP:conf/iclr/ZophL17}.
-Primarily, it has been widely applied to a wide array of physics problems, such as quantum control~\cite{Bukov2017,gate,ladder}, quantum error correction~\cite{error}, and quantum circuit optimization~\cite{niu2021quantum,ostaszewski2021reinforcement,cao2021quantum}.
-Also, quantum machine learning, especially quantum reinforcement learning, may produce quantum advantages with machine learning ~\cite{PhysRevA.98.042315,PhysRevX.4.031002,Lamata2017}.
-Those successes naturally raise the question of how much quantum circuit design might benefit from reinforcement learning.